 For Children and Teens

-For children and teens who are blind or partially sighted, they too benefit from support from a counselor who understands what it’s like to have a visual impairment.
+For children and teens who are blind or low vision, they too benefit from support from a counsellor who understands what it’s like to have a visual impairment.
 Some common vision related challenges children and youth are working through are:

 • Feeling isolated and alone and not having many friends